+Damage occurring whilst equipment is used for the intended purpose is NOT the responsibility of the rider.
 Damage caused in any other way, whether with deliberate intent or not, IS the responsibility of the rider.

 CR2.3.
-The only situation in which the referee takes no action is when the damage is minor; allowing the rider to continue with the game, and the damage is not the responsibility of the rider.
+The only situation in which the referee takes no action is when the damage is minor; allowing the rider to continue with the game unhindered, and the damage is not the responsibility of the rider.